-Figure 1 displays the observed and forecasted annual changes in the violent crime rate.
-The observed changes, denoted by the red line, extend from 1962 (See Appendix) to 2020.
-The in-sample forecasted changes through 2010 are denoted by the solid blue line, and the dashed blue line represents the forecasted changes during the 2011-2020 out-of-sample validation period.
-The dotted blue line represents the forecasted changes in the violent crime rate between 2021 and 2025.
+Figure 1 displays the observed and forecasted annual changes in violent crime.
+The observed changes, denoted by the red line, extend from 1961 (the first difference from 1960) to 2021.
+The in-sample forecasted changes through 2011 are denoted by the solid blue line, and the dashed blue line represents the forecasted changes during the 2012-2021 out-of-sample validation period.
+The dotted blue line represents the forecasted changes in the violent crime rate between 2022 and 2026.